randyrossi/bmc64/docs/OPTIMISING.md

   [Logging](USER_GUIDE.md#logging).
 * Use a powered OTG USB hub.
 Some devices can cause brownouts and shut the Pi Zero down.

+### Disk writes and shutting down

+BMC64 has no shutdown sequence.
+With True Drive Emulation the drive can hold its last written track, usually the directory, in memory, so turning off he Pi can cause data loss.
+The **Prefs -> Flush disk writes** setting can be configured to when data is written to the SD card.

+* **On detach**: only when the disk is detached or the drive moves to another track.
+* **On write** (default): shortly after the drive stops writing.
+Reading a disk is unaffected.
+* **On write (logged)**: as **On write**, and logs each flush time.
+Set **Logging** to UART or File to see it.

+Note: This setting does not apply with True Drive Emulation off.

+BMC64 has been configured to write to the SD Card shortly after disk writes occur (**On write**).
+If you have glitches during disk write activity, try **On detach**.

 ### If the sound or picture glitches

 The usual signs are audio drop-outs or judder, and, with logging on, `Sound: Warning - Buffer drained` messages.
 Try